 A website builder simplifies website building tasks, often featuring a drag-and-drop interface for easy customization.
 It is a great option for users who want to set up their websites quickly and without coding.

 Offering a lot of flexibility, a CMS is ideal for users who want more control over their affiliate sites.
 However, it has a steeper learning curve than a website builder.

 In addition to WordPress, other popular CMSs are Drupal and Joomla.

 Important!
 Creating your site with a CMS like WordPress requires a hosting plan.
-Make sure to choose fast WordPress hosting to improve site performance and user experience.
+Make sure to choose fast WordPress server hosting to improve site performance and user experience.